Chapter 9 Unsupervised learning: clustering

 \[ d(A, B) = | a_{1} − b_{1} | + | a_{2} − b_{2} | + \ldots + |a_{p} − b_{p}| \]

 When computing a binary distance, the vectors are regarded as binary bits, with non-zero elements are on and zero elements are off.
 The distance is the proportion of bits in which only one is on amongst those in which at least one is on.
-For example, the binary distance between vectors x and y is 0.4 because out of the 5 pairs of bits that have at least on 1 (all but the second elements), 2 have only on (the first and fifth).
+For example, the binary distance between vectors x and y is 0.4 because out of the 5 pairs of bits that have at least a single 1 (all but the second elements), 2 have only one (the first and fifth).

 x <- c(0, 0, 1, 1, 1, 1)